- International students

-A: Yes, all non-South African students, including students who will only be doing research require an appropriate visa.
+A: Yes, all non-South African students need an appropriate visa, including students who will only be doing research at SU.

-A: As a study visa is specific to an institution, you can only apply for the Visa once you have been accepted/admitted to study at Stellenbosch University.
-Stellenbosch University International (SU International) will issue a Letter of Admission to assist you with the study visa application.
-SU International will also facilitate your application for health cover from a provider that is registered in South Africa.
+A: As a study visa is linked to an institution, you can only apply for your visa once you have been accepted to study at SU.
+We will provide you with a letter of admission, which will help you with your visa application.
+And because health insurance is another visa requirement, we will also facilitate your application for insurance from a provider that is registered in South Africa.

-A: No. It is the students’ responsibility to apply for their study visa.
+A: No. It will be your responsibility to apply for your own study visa.

-A: No, all non-South African students require a study visa.
-Students who will only be doing research will require a ‘visitor’s visa endorsed to study’.
-You should lodge your application in your country of origin and await the outcome BEFORE travelling to Stellenbosch.
+A: No. To study here, all non-South African students require a study visa.
+If you will only be doing research, you will require a “visitor’s visa endorsed to study”.
+Please lodge your application in your country of origin and await the outcome before you travel to South Africa.

 A: Yes.
-If you have a valid study Visa and are registered with the Institution, you are allowed to work part-time for a maximum of 20 hours per week (but not during vacations).
+If you have a valid study visa and are registered with SU, you may work part-time for up to 20 hours per week, although not during vacations.

-A: It is possible, but you are strongly discouraged from bringing your family, at least not initially.
-You should first come and investigate the opportunities, costs, accommodation and school options before you make the decision to bring your family.
+A: It is possible, but we normally discourage international students from bringing their families, at least initially.
+First come and explore the opportunities, costs, accommodation and schooling options before you decide to bring your family.

-A: Keep your temporary residence visa valid at all times while awaiting the outcome of your permanent residence application.
+A: Simply keep your temporary residency visa valid at all times while you wait for the outcome of your permanent residency application.